-Council has negotiated an offer of \$43.00 per m for the sale of Lot 76, DP 1003878, being vacant land in Snow Street, South Lismore.
+Council has negotiated an offer of \$43.00 per m2 for the sale of Lot 76, DP 1003878, being vacant land in Snow Street, South Lismore.
 The price is consistent with recent industrial land sales in South Lismore and is contingent upon Council gaining consent to filling the said land to conform with DCP 7 standards.
 (P27180)

-Contract of Sale and Transfer - Sale of proposed Lot 736, Oliver Avenue, Goonellabah
+Contract of Sale and Transfer - Sale of proposed Lot 736, Oliver Avenue, Goonellabah a) Linen Plan of Subdivision of Lot 28, DP 1035497 to create proposed Lot 1 b) Two Transfers Granting Easement in respect of

-Council has negotiated an offer of \$40.00 per m (including GST) for the sale of proposed Lot 736, being part of Lot 73 DP876840, Oliver Avenue, Goonellabah.
+Council has negotiated an offer of \$40.00 per m2 (including GST) for the sale of proposed Lot 736, being part of Lot 73 DP876840, Oliver Avenue, Goonellabah.
 Due to the limited area which has access to the sewer, coupled with the steep boundary batters, the negotiated price is considered good value and above that which Council has previously received for similar land.
 (P28324)